Cargill: Child labor in Uzbekistan

 Cargill was a major buyer of cotton in Uzbekistan, despite the industry prevalence of uncompensated workers and possible human rights abuses, and admissions by two representatives that the company is aware of the possible use of child labor in the production of its crops.
 Their concerns have been public since 2005, but no action has been taken on labor violations in Cargill's Uzbek operations.
-The company has not traded any Uzbek cotton in several years.

 Union busting

 In February 2018, several employees of Cargill's Dayton, Virginia plant held protests.
 Their grievances included poor health benefits, bad working conditions, and Cargill's allegedly firing employees who organized to create a union.
 The protests led to nine people's arrest for trespassing on company property.

 Worker safety during COVID-19

 During the COVID-19 outbreak in 2020, a single meat processing plant in High River, Canada, was linked to over 358 cases of infection.
 United Food and Commercial Workers Canada Union Local 401 president Thomas Hesse said, "It's a tragedy.
 We asked days and days ago for that plant to be closed temporarily for two weeks, send all of the workers home with pay to isolate.
 That was when we were aware of 38 cases.
 That was before they set up a dedicated testing facility in the area."
 Reports of employees being denied personal protective equipment also surfaced around the same period.
 As of May 3, 2020, 917 of the plant's 2,000 workers had tested positive, and the plant was linked to 1,501 total cases.